Create Listing

 Advantages of Adoption

-• Lower cost: Adoption fees (typically €100–€250) usually include vaccinations, microchipping, and neutering.
+• Cost: adoption fees (€100–€250) usually include vaccinations, microchipping, and neutering.

-• ISPCA – Irish Society for the Prevention of Cruelty to Animals.
+• ISPCA – Irish Society for the Prevention of Cruelty to Animals

-• DSPCA – Dublin SPCA.
+• DSPCA – Dublin’s SPCA

 Buying a Dog in Ireland

-• Higher cost: Purebred puppies can range from €600–€2,000+.
+• Higher cost: pure-bred puppies can cost €600–€2,000+.

 How to Buy Safely